zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedreadersymbolsearchinfo-getsymbolsearchinfo-method.md

 ## <a name="parameters"></a>Parameter
  `cSearchInfo`
- [in] Ein `ULONG32` , der angibt, dass der Größe des `rgpSearchInfo`.
+ [in] A `ULONG32` that indicates the size of `rgpSearchInfo`.

  `pcSearchInfo`
- [out] Ein Zeiger auf eine `ULONG32` , empfängt die Größe des Puffers erforderlich, um die Suche Informationen enthalten.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the search information.

  `rgpSearchInfo`
- [out] Ein Zeiger, der festgelegt ist auf das zurückgegebene [ISymUnmanagedSymbolSearchInfo](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedsymbolsearchinfo-interface.md) Schnittstelle.
+ [out] A pointer that is set to the returned [ISymUnmanagedSymbolSearchInfo](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedsymbolsearchinfo-interface.md) interface.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h